-- The credit companies are contacted, and your credit score is obliterated.
+- The credit companies are contacted, and your credit score is negatively impacted.

-- If you keep ignoring the issue, you’ll find yourself taken to court in an attempt to legally collect a debt.
+- If you keep ignoring the issue, you’ll find yourself taken to court in an attempt to legally collect the debt.

-- Once you lose the court case (and, you will lose), the debt collectors are entitled to garnish 10-25 percent of each paycheck.
+- You will lose the court case, and the debt collectors are entitled to garnish 10-25 percent of each paycheck.

-- Lenders will also be given access to your bank accounts, which they will wipe clean.
+- Lenders will also be given access to your bank accounts, which they will be authorized to withdrawal from.